-- Best Overall: Sundial Lodge at Canyons Village – See Rates at TripAdvisor "Built to deliver the ultimate snow holiday experience."
+- Best Overall: Sundial Lodge Park City Canyons Village – See Rates at TripAdvisor "Built to deliver the ultimate snow holiday experience."

 - Best East Coast: Omni Mount Washington Resort – See Rates at TripAdvisor "Since 1902, the grand hotel has cultivated a reputation for the best in quality accommodations and superb service."

-- Best West Coast: Aston Lakeland Village Beach & Mountain Resort – See Rates at TripAdvisor "Sits in a stunning location on the shore of Lake Tahoe, with magnificent views over the lake."
+- Best West Coast: Lakeland Village Resort at Heavenly – See Rates at TripAdvisor "Sits in a stunning location on the shore of Lake Tahoe, with magnificent views over the lake."

 - Best View: Inn at Lost Creek – See Rates at TripAdvisor "With the best ski-in, ski-out access in the area, the Inn at Lost Creek is relaxed, unpretentious, and upscale."